trigg/Discover/README.md

 Considerably lighter on system resources and less hack-and-slash included than discord-overlay.

 ![Screenshot](https://trigg.github.io/Discover/overlay.png)
+## Usage

 Easy user instructions can be found on our [User website](https://trigg.github.io/Discover/)

 Got a question about development, bug reports or a feature request?
 [Join our Discord!](https://discord.gg/jRKWMuDy5V) or open an [issue on GitHub](https://github.com/trigg/Discover/issues)

+### Terminal usage

+On top of graphical options there are multiple ways to use this program from the command line

+#### Start the overlay

+You can start the overlay by running
+`discover-overlay`

+This will close out any already running discover overlay for this user

+#### Close the overlay
+`discover-overlay --close` or `discover-overlay -x`

+This closes the process running the overlay, hence any `--rpc` commands sent afterwards will do nothing

+#### Open configuration window
+`discover-overlay --configure` or `discover-overlay -c`

+#### Log debug to file
+`discover-overlay --debug` or `discover-overlay -d`

+This will redirect all debug to the file `~/.config/discover-overlay/output.txt`

+#### Hide the currently shown overlays
+`discover-overlay --rpc --hide`

+This will not stop the process running the overlay.
+This means the `--rpc` commands sent afterwards continue working as expected, and the `--show` is much quicker than starting the overlay from the start.

+#### Show the overlays
+`discover-overlay --rpc --show`

+Note that if the process running the overlay has stopped or crashed then this will do nothing

+#### Mute yourself in voice chat
+`discover-overlay --rpc --mute`

+#### Unmute yourself in voice chat
+`discover-overlay --rpc --unmute`

+#### Deafen yourself in voice chat
+`discover-overlay --rpc --deaf`

+#### Undeafen yourself in voice chat
+`discover-overlay --rpc --undeaf`

+#### Attempt to join voice channel by room ID
+`discover-overlay --rpc --moveto=X`

+Using a Room ID from Discord to replace `X`, this will attempt to join the voice channel.

+#### Populate the channel RPC file with a list of guilds
+`discover-overlay --rpc --refresh-guilds`
+Requests a list of guilds.
+Once collected, it will write them to `~/.config/discover-overlay/channels.rpc` as a JSON object

+#### Populate the channel RPC file with a list of channels from a guild
+`discover-overlay --rpc --guild-request=X`
+Using a Server ID from Discord to replace `X`, this will request a list of channels (text & voice) from the given guild.
+Once collected, it will write them to
+`~/.config/discover-overlay/channels.rpc`
+as a JSON object.

+#### Force SteamOS compatibility mode
+`discover-overlay --steamos`
+Forces the overlay to start as if it was started in a Gamescope & SteamOS session.
+Intended for testing against Gamescope while still nested in a generic desktop environment

+Once Gamescope is started, get the DISPLAY variable for it and run as `env -u WAYLAND_DISPLAY DISPLAY=:X discover-overlay --steamos` Which will disallow it drawing to the outer desktop and instead connect to Gamescope

 ## Installing